kiranbakale/AMI-Readme/docs/environment_provision.md

 1. To apply any changes run `terraform apply` and select yes
     - **Warning - running this command will likely apply changes to shared infrastructure.
 Only run this command if you have permission to do so.**

+_Note: If you ever want to deprovision resources created, you can do so by running [terraform destroy](https://www.terraform.io/docs/cli/commands/destroy.html)._

 ## Next Steps

 After the above steps have been completed you can proceed to [Configuring the environment with Ansible](environment_configure.md).